bpmct/go/README.md

 1. You're done! 🎉 Create a new workspace from this template in the Ui, or create an [embeddable button/link](https://coder.com/docs/admin/templates) for others to clone.

-    - The "project repository" can also be this repository if you want the workspace to be defined in the same place.
+    - The "project repository" can also be ssthis repository if you want the workspace to be defined in the same place.
 I often do this.

 ---